 Although he missed some game time in 2020, Kendrick developed into a genuine NFL Draft prospect through his junior season.
 He added another interception to his résumé against Miami (FL) while coming up big with his first career sack in the ACC Championship Game.
 Finishing the season with 20 tackles, 1 tackle for loss, 6 pass breakups, and the interception, Kendrick earned first-team All-ACC honors.

 The highs and lows of a college football career

 Considered a potential early-round prospect, Kendrick decided to return to school instead of the NFL.
 However, he wouldn’t return to Clemson.
 The playmaking cornerback was dismissed from the program and entered the transfer portal.

 That’s when he found a new home.
 The Georgia Bulldogs had pursued Kendrick as a high school prospect.
 With the majority of their secondary departed to the NFL, the move made too much sense for both sides.
-The Bulldogs got a playmaker, and Kendrick got a new start and an opportunity to elevate his NFL Draft stock this fall.
+The Bulldogs got a playmaker, and Kendrick got a new start and an opportunity to elevate his NFL Draft stock in the 2021 college football season.

 Reestablishing himself as one of the best in the nation